 Sometimes, people do experience symptoms, especially when the preeclampsia is severe.
-These include generalized swelling or leg edema; new-onset headaches that don’t go away; visual changes (blurred vision and/or partial loss of vision); new-onset shortness of breath; pain in the mid- or right-upper quadrant of the abdomen (may feel like heartburn-symptoms); reduced urinary output; and even changes in mental status (like confusion or agitation).
+These include generalized swelling or swollen feet; new-onset headaches that don’t go away; visual changes (blurred vision and/or partial loss of vision); new-onset shortness of breath; pain in the mid- or right-upper quadrant of the abdomen (may feel like heartburn); reduced urinary output; and even changes in mental status (like confusion or agitation).
 An ultrasound may show fetal signs of preeclampsia, like slowed growth of the fetus, low levels of amniotic fluid, and decreased blood flow through the umbilical cord.

 Any change or worsening in the signs and symptoms of preeclampsia should be reported immediately to a clinician, as severe preeclampsia is life-threatening to both the pregnant parent and the baby.